‘Free!’ Season 3 Anime Trailer, Key Visual, Cast Released Showing ‘Free! Dive To The Future’ Characters

 — MyAnimeList (@myanimelist) May 7, 2018

 The anime series was originally based on a two-volume light novel series written by author Koji Oji, but the current season will be all anime original stories.
 The Free!
-Take Your Marks! movie was based on four anime original stories set in early spring and it is a sequel to the anime episode compilation film Free!
+Take Your Marks! movie was based on four anime original stories set in early spring, and it is a sequel to the anime episode compilation film Free!
 Timeless Medley.
 The last movie told the story of Haruka and Makoto’s high school graduation while everyone else tried to figure out what to do with their future.
 Rin traveled to Australia to continue his training.

 In Free!
 Season 3, Haruka is attending college in Tokyo and meets Asahi again.
 Makoto is striving toward awakening his dreams while in Tokyo with Haruka.
 Meanwhile, Rin is in Sydney and has an unexpected meeting.